-Gerhard joined the ACG in March 2014 as a research engineer for the ACG’s Mine Seismicity and Rockburst Risk Management project.
+Gerhard joined the ACG in 2014 as a research engineer for the ACG’s Mine Seismicity and Rockburst Risk Management project.
 He became invaluable to the mXrap consortium during it’s first cycle, eventually becoming mXrap project lead before leaving the ACG in late 2019.
 His work had a significant impact on many mXrap apps, particularly the Seismic Event Quality, Strong Ground Motion and Caving Draw Column Height apps.
 He is currently working on a PhD with the ACG investigating seismic event quality.

-From July 1999 to January 2006, Marty was the project leader of Phases I and II of the ACG’s Mine Seismicity and Rockburst Risk Management Project.
+From 1999 to 2006, Marty was the project leader of Phases I and II of the ACG’s Mine Seismicity and Rockburst Risk Management Project.
 During these years his work and ideas shaped the development of MS-RAP.
-Marty performed his PhD on the analysis and interpretation of clusters of seismic events in mines, and his work has influenced and shaped the approach to the management of mine induced seismicity.
+Marty undertook his PhD on the analysis and interpretation of clusters of seismic events in mines, and his work has influenced and shaped the approach to the management of mine induced seismicity.

 Former ACG Students helping out on the mXrap project

-Johan finished his Bachelors degree in Mining Engineering at the University of Western Australia in 2015 and has completed his undergraduate thesis under the guidance and supervision of ACG team members Johan Wesseloo and Gerhard Morkel.
+Johan finished his Bachelors degree in Mining Engineering at The University of Western Australia in 2015 and has completed his undergraduate thesis under the guidance and supervision of ACG team members Johan Wesseloo and Gerhard Morkel.
 Johan gained employment at the ACG in the beginning of 2016 as a research assistant under the mXrap project.
-In this role was involved in the implementation of an mXrap Rockburst Damage Potential model for the Golden Grove underground hard rock metal mine in Western Australia.
+In this role, he was involved in the implementation of an mXrap Rockburst Damage Potential model for the Golden Grove underground hard rock metal mine in Western Australia.
 He has also assisted the mXrap team in app development, most recently focussing on the development of a LiDAR application which uses LiDAR points clouds to analyse closure in mine drives.